MamNi94/SemesterProject/readme.txt

 Enzian:
-Arduino code for the Handheld device Arduino Nano BLE
+Arduino code for the Handheld device Arduino Nano BLE Searches for MAC adress of surrounding BLE devices and reads RSSI values of the beacon devices Writes RSSI values of beacon devices into string Characteristic that is then broadcasted to connected central device

 Ibeacon Eiger, Jungfrau, Breithorn:
 Arduino code for Beacon Devices Xiao ESP32 S3
+Scans for MAC adress of one neighboring beacon device Reas RSSI of beacon device and sends it to connected central device